dobuora/grant-framework/applications/EOSsupportio_EOSfinity.md

 - **Full-Time Equivalent (FTE):** 1 FTE
 - **Total Costs:** 30,000 USD

+Note: Some of the milestones can possibly overlap and be done in parallel.

 > Please note that this application is automatically parsed.<br/>
 > For the above fields, please only put the answer on that line.
 If you want to add more information, please put it below these instructions.<br/>
 > Please remember to delete all lines that start with `>` as they are just instructions and not needed in the application submission.<br/>